smitra1234/Hospital-management/README.md

 mongoose.connect("mongodb://admin:admin123@ds145220.mlab.com:45220/nhs-app"); to mongoose.connect("your-database-link");

 # REST Apis
 The backend and frontend communicate through REST Apis.
-On the frontend, we make Ajax requests using jQuery to the following routes:
+On the frontend, I make Ajax requests using jQuery to the following routes:

 URI |	Returns
 ----|----